WLSSD's Food Waste Drop Sites

 - Keep a food scrap container near the kitchen sink for easy access.

 - Wrap smelly food, such as fish, in newspaper.
-Freeze until you are ready to drop it off and place it, paper and all, in a biodegradable bag.
+Freeze until you are ready to drop it off and place it, paper and all, in a compostable bag.

-- Prior to drop-off, all food waste must be placed in securely tied, biodegradable bags.
+- Prior to drop-off, all food waste must be placed in securely tied, compostable bags.
 Twist-ties are OK.

-- Biodegradable bags are provided free at WLSSD-staffed drop sites or can be purchased from these Duluth
+- Compostable bags are provided free at WLSSD-staffed drop sites or can be purchased from these Duluth

 • Cub Foods